April 26, 2018

 Triple pane glass cladding can provide an R-value of over 3.00, offering one of the best thermal efficiency ratings available for a greenhouse covering.
 Glass does come at the highest price-point out of these cladding options, but if growers prioritize light transmission, appearance and longevity, then it can provide a suitable greenhouse covering in any operation.

 8 mm Twin Wall Polycarbonate

 8 mm twin wall polycarbonate is designed to survive for many years of use without showing signs of yellowing, fading or discoloration.
-Its thermal efficiency is what makes it possible to establish a year-round growing environment.
+Its thermal efficiency helps growers establish an effective year-round growing environment.
 This stabilizes indoor temperatures, cuts down on utility costs and reduces an operation’s carbon footprint.

-GrowSpan and Growers Supply have greenhouse cladding options for every grower, from the backyard hobbyist to huge commercial operations.
+GrowSpan and Growers Supply have greenhouse cladding options for every grower, form the backyard hobbyist to expansive commercial operations.
 Whether a grower is replacing an existing greenhouse covering or building a new greenhouse from scratch, considering these cladding factors can make the difference between struggle and success.